-Govt Asks Social Media Platforms to Remove Posts Calling B.1.617 the "Indian" Covid19 Variant
+Govt Asks Social Media Platforms to Remove Posts Calling B.1.617 the “Indian” Covid19 Variant

-The Government of India asked social media platforms to remove all content referring to the Covid19 variant B.1.617 as the “Indian” variant.
-Citing World Health Organization Guidelines, the Ministry of Electronics and Information Technology stated last Friday that there is no link between the country and the variant.
+The Indian government asked social media platforms to remove all content referring to the Covid19 variant B.1.617 as the “Indian” variant.
+Citing World Health Organization (WHO) Guidelines, the Ministry of Electronics and Information Technology stated last Friday that there is no link between the country and the variant.

 The concern behind linking virus names to their country of origin comes after several instances of discrimination against East Asians as a result of many global politicians, including Donald Trump, referring to the novel coronavirus as the “China Virus.”
 Taking these concerns into consideration, the WHO is working on a new system to name Covid19 variants with common names.